conniedeng303/team-glycerin/README.md

 ---

 ## Model Development  🔧
-We initially experimented with various pre-trained models, including Inception, MobileNetV1 and V3, ResNet, and EfficientNet.
-Among them, Inception demonstrated the best out-of-the-box performance.
+We initially experimented with various pre-trained models, including DenseNet201, InceptionV3, MobileNetV1 and V3, ResNet, and EfficientNet.
+Among them, InceptionV3 demonstrated the best out-of-the-box performance.
 Following this, our focus shifted primarily to testing different data augmentations (rotations, hues, brightness, etc.) with varying probabilities of application.
 Data augmentation provided to be the most useful at getting our score, for example, we created functions that created cutouts and noise injections within the images, which prevents the model from overfitting and helped us reach our final score

 We also explored modifications at the architectural level, such as incorporating dropout to help regularize the model by preventing neurons from co-adapting too strongly.
 As we encountered increasing issues with overfitting, we expanded our model selection and experimented with different activation functions.
 Additionally, we reviewed recent machine learning research in dermatology to replicate useful methodologies—though not exactly, as many papers are tailored to specific skin conditions and do not always address our particular challenges.